František Bláha: Military career

 After spending a year on the general staff, he was transferred to the 45th Infantry Regiment in Khust in Carpathian Ruthenia.
 In March 1923 he took command of the 1st Battalion of the regiment, and shortly afterwards became the regiment's deputy commander; in December he became commander of the regiment.
 After completing a series of courses in November 1932 he was appointed commander of the 21st Infantry Brigade in Košice.
 After a year he was appointed commander of the Command School in Prague.

 Between 1935 and 1938 he commanded the 7th Infantry Brigade in Josefov, and on 1 January 1938, he became Deputy Commander of the 4th Infantry Division, a post he held during the mobilization from 21 June to 15 October 1938.

 German occupation

 After the occupation of Czechoslovakia by the Nazi Germany, he volunteered into the ranks of the Defense of the nation and took command of the resistance movement in June 1944 when its first commander, Zdeněk Novák, was arrested.
 In collaboration with the Barium landing team, he built a mobilization network in Eastern Bohemia, counting on the creation of four divisions and their deployment after approaching the front.

 On 17 November 1944 he was arrested by the Gestapo and imprisoned in the small fortress in Terezín.
-He lived to see the liberation of Czechoslovakia, but died in a typhus epidemic on 21 May 1945.
+He lived to see the liberation of Czechoslovakia, but died in Terezín in a typhus epidemic on 21 May 1945.
 He was posthumously promoted to the rank of divisional general in 1946.